aadishhere/linkedin-endorse-bot/README.md

 # Endorse the Skills of All People in Your Contacts
-A Python Selenium bot to automate endorsing the skills of people in Your contacts of  on LinkedIn
+A Python Selenium bot to automate endorsing the skills of people in Your contacts on LinkedIn

-<b>Do a good deed, endorse them all and all their skilss!</b>
+<b>Do a good deed, endorse them all and all their skills!</b>

 ## How To Use